About Cynthia Klatte

 Clinical Interests & Specialties

-Cynthia has an interest in culturally sensitive counseling and enjoys working with international students, Native American students and students from other diverse cultural backgrounds.
+Cynthia has a passion for culturally sensitive counseling practices and enjoys working with international students, Native American students and students from other diverse cultural backgrounds.
+She completed a training program as an Online Talking Circle Leader with hereditary Chief Phil Lane, Jr of the Four Worlds International Institute.

 Cynthia is a generalist in practice.
 She also has specialized training in Cognitive Behavioral Therapy (including Dialectical Behavior Therapy), in working with Dual Diagnoses (mental health and substance abuse), in the use of Mindfulness Meditation in therapy and in Integrative Medicine practices.